blackalbino01/user-authentication/README.md

 # user-authentication
-create a field in mysql database.. with name as "user_auth" table name "users" fields ["ID","fullname","track","email","password"]
+create a field in mysql database.. with name as "basic_crud" table name "users" fields ["ID","fullname","email","password"]